tud-hri/joan/docs/modules-carlainterface.md

 # Module: CARLA Interface

 The CARLA interface module is one of the core modules, it establishes the connection between JOAN and CARLA.
-This module is where you can spawn new vehicles (either human driven of NPC) and connect them to control methods (human inputs or NPC controllers).
+This module is where you can spawn new vehicles (either human-driven or NPC) and connect them to control methods (human inputs or NPC controllers).
 This is also the module that retrieves data from Carla.
-This data is shared on the modules News channel and can therefore be used in other modules (e.g., current velocity in a controller module), or it can be stored to a csv file in the data recorder.
+This data is shared on the modules News channel and can therefore be used in other modules (e.g., current velocity in a controller module), or it can be stored in a CSV file in the data recorder.
 Finally, this module allows you to create _scenarios_.
 A scenario is an event triggered by a condition in the Carla environment being met.
 For example, you can use a scenario that starts the movement of an NPC vehicle if the ego vehicle passes a specific point in the scene.

 An example screenshot of the module dialog layout in the `READY` state is shown below:

 ![carlainterface_dialog](imgs/modules-carlainterface-dialog_ready.PNG)

-In this section we'll cover 3 main things namely: `using the module`, `creating your own agent to add` and `creating a scenario`.
+In this section, we'll cover 3 main things namely: `using the module`, `creating your own agent to add`, and `creating a scenario`.

 ## <a name="using_carlainterface"></a>Using the Module

 ### Carla Connection

-Whenever you have included CarlaInterface in your modules, JOAN will try to connect to CARLA at start up.
+Whenever you have included CarlaInterface in your modules, JOAN will try to connect to CARLA at startup.
 If this process fails you will see the following
 dialog:

 ![Carla interface connection exception](imgs/modules-carlainterface-connection-exception.PNG)

 This could happen if you did not start up CARLA in Unreal yet or there are some other connection issues.
-If connection failed at startup this is not a problem, via the main JOAN window you can still connect to CARLA by pressing the connect button, shown below:
+If the connection failed at startup this is not a problem, via the main JOAN window you can still connect to CARLA by pressing the connect button, shown below:

 ![Carla Interface Tab](imgs/modules-carlainterface-tab-in-main.PNG)

 If JOAN is already connected the connect button will not be available but the disconnect button is enabled.
 One last thing remains to be said about the CARLA connection.
-Due to the fact that we use multiprocessing we need to connect to CARLA again when the module process is created (this is done after clicking `get ready`).
+Because we use multiprocessing, we need to connect to CARLA again when the module process is created (this is done after clicking `get ready`).
 This makes sure we have access to the CARLA pythonapi function within this process.
 There is however a big note to this:

 !!!
 Important
-    Whenever you are already in the `READY` state, and you stop CARLA from the unreal side, this will lead to erratic behaviour in JOAN.
+    Whenever you are already in the `READY` state, and you stop CARLA from the unreal side, this will lead to erratic behavior in JOAN.
 So never stop your experiments via the quit button in Unreal.
-Ideally you use the 'play' button in unreal once before starting up JOAN and stop it again after you quit JOAN.
+Ideally, you use the 'play' button in unreal once before starting up JOAN and stop it again after you quit JOAN.

 ### Adding Agents

-As with most modules it is only possible to add, remove or change settings in the `STOPPED` state:
+As with most modules, it is only possible to add, remove or change settings in the `STOPPED` state:

 ![Carla interface dialog stopped](imgs/modules-carlainterface-dialog_stopped.PNG)